kshedden/workshops/dair3/design/design.md

   [correlation is not causation](https://en.wikipedia.org/wiki/Correlation_does_not_imply_causation).

 - A [spurious relationship](https://en.wikipedia.org/wiki/Spurious_relationship)
-  is a non-causal associations.
+  is a non-causal association.
 Below are some examples of (presumably) spurious relationships.

   - More ice cream is consumed on days in which the number of drowning deaths is